gazelle98/CSPSudokuSolver/README.md

 as the values for the sudoku.

-In order to choose which next variable heuristic to use, the -next_var or -nv tag can be added followed by either trivial, or lpv which correspond to the trivial and least possible values heuristics as explained above.
-The default heuristic is the LPV heuristic.
+In order to choose which next variable heuristic to use, the -next_var or -nv tag can be added followed by either trivial, or mrv which correspond to the trivial and minimum remaining values heuristics as explained above.
+The default heuristic is the MRV heuristic.

     $ python main.py -next_var lvp
     $ python main.py -nv trivial